 Partners: ANSD (Burkina Faso), Sahel Eco (Mali), Agrecol Afrique (Senegal), Groundswell International

 Janneke Bruil of Cultivate! was invited by Groundswell International to evaluate their programme to enable small scale farmers and their families in the western Sahel, who have become chronically vulnerable to food and nutrition insecurity, to strengthen their resilience.
 Designed as a ‘proof of concept’ the programme demonstrated that agroecology can greatly enhance the resilience of the dryland farmers in the Sahel if integrated with explicit strategies to: 1) strengthen women’s empowerment in agriculture, 2) foster social equity, 3) integrate nutrition, 4) diversify women’s livelihoods through savings and credit, 4) improve local governance and 5) create a multiplier effect through networking and alliances with national farmer organisations, documentation, and advocacy.
-Together with local organisations, Cultivate! is assessing to what extent this approach has promoted the resilience of dryland farmers and fostered a more favourable environment for it to spread.
-Read the final evaluation.
+Together with local organisations, Cultivate! assessed to what extent this approach has promoted the resilience of dryland farmers and fostered a more favourable environment for it to spread.
+Read the final evaluation report.

 Contact: Janneke Bruil, janneke[at]cultivatecollective.org

 > Evaluation of campaign ‘Hands on the Land for Food Sovereignty’